TangXu-Group/Hyperspectral-Images-Classification/MICF-Net/README.md

 ## Datasets

-We conduct experiments on the Indian Pines, University of Pavia, Houston and Houston2018 datasets.
+We conduct experiments on the Houston, MUUFL and Trento datasets.
 To train and test our model, you should download the required data set and modify the corresponding parameters in *main.py* to meet your needs.

 ## Requirements